smithm4949/12-sql-employee-tracker-cli/readme.md

 ## Project status

-This project is still in development.
+This project is feature complete according to the rubric.
+No further development is planned at this time.